Inheritance Rights of Spouses: Protecting Your Legacy

 A trust can give certain inheritance rights to your spouse based on your specific instructions.
 For instance, depending on the structure of the trust, your spouse can take all the money they need, whenever they need it.
 Or, you can set limitations to help ensure the money goes toward their best interests.
 You can set rules stating:

-- How much.
-You can grant heirs access to interest only, to a certain percentage of the trust’s principal or both.
+- Permit access to a specific percentage of the principal or both interest and principal.

 You can also appoint your spouse as a trustee, allowing them to operate and access the trust at any point during their lifetime.
 This gives your spouse the same access to your assets as if you left it to them directly.
 However, your spouse doesn’t own these assets, so when they die, your assets will continue to go to the beneficiaries of your choosing instead of being passed to the family of your spouse’s potential second marriage.

 While leaving your spouse your assets may seem like the best idea to benefit your family, it can come with significant disadvantages that can be avoided by engaging different options in your will.
-Speak with your financial advisor to see what financial avenues may be best for you and your family, and speak with an estate planning attorney prior to making any major decisions.
+Speak with your financial advisor to see how estate planning fits into your overall financial plan for what may be best for you and your family, and speak with an estate planning attorney prior to making any major decisions.

 The use of trusts involves a complex web of state laws, tax rules and regulations.